tommyplusdev/anki-minimalist-mode/README.md

 4. Open Anki Preferences and change the UI Scaling to what you prefer.
 I recommend having a scaling of `135%`.

-* Optionally: Get the "dotted" font for the Cloze Programming Cards from: https://fontstruct.com/fontstructions/show/2095104/nothing-font-5x7
+* Optionally: Install the Fonts from the Font folder!

 Done ✅